Eric Carr: Early career

-In 1974 a fire broke out during a discothèque gig at Gulliver's nightclub in Port Chester, New York, killing dozens of people including the band's keyboardist and lead singer.
-Caravello escaped and was credited with saving another person, one of the band's female singers.
+In 1974 a fire broke out during a discothèque gig at Gulliver's nightclub in Port Chester, New York, killing dozens of people including the band's keyboardist, Damon DeFreis, and lead singer George D. Chase.
+Caravello escaped and was credited with saving two people, the other two members of Creation (not including himself), husband and wife John and Sarita Henderson.
 It was determined that the fire had been started by a thief in an adjacent building hoping to cover his tracks.